 2011 // The Secretariat moved to Indiana University’s Sinor Research Institute for Inner Asian Studies.

-2014 // The university-based Secretariat model is abandoned.
-CESS adds the new role of part-time Administrative Coordinator.
+2014 // The university-based Secretariat model is abandoned and CESS contracts its own part-time Administrative Coordinator.

 The CESS Logo is based on petroglyph carved by Eurasian steppe nomads.
 This is enclosed in the shape of an archway, though it may also interpreted as the silhouette of a yurt.
 These elements are broadly representative of the diverse cultures and lifestyles found across the Central Eurasian region.
 The concept of the running horse came from the Nadia Hlibka’s winning entry in the CESS Logo Design Competition held in 2001.